kevvvvvvvvvv/DataBaseConnection/README.md

 ### The Rest Of The Variables

 In this class we have two more variables: `comando` and `registro`.
-Each one requires its own import line: `import java.sql.Statement` and `import java.sql.Statement`.
+Each one requires its own import statement: `import java.sql.Statement` and `import java.sql.ResulSet`.

 ```java